DineshDevaraj/dineshdevaraj/README.md

 ## Hi There 👋

-- Polyglot programmer learning by reinventing the wheel
+- Polyglot programmer & leaner by reinventing the wheel
 - Below I have shown my reinventions and implementations

 ## Reinventions